 When it comes down to it, there are endless ideas of how to run campaigns on social media.
 And there is no clear-cut formula for brands on which campaigns work best.
 The best way to figure out what type of social media campaign will work best for you is to try them out.
 Here are a few ideas:

 Any of these campaigns have the potential to be powerful with the right messaging.
-Here’s a few things to consider when crafting a campaign on social media.
+Here are a few things to consider when crafting a campaign on social media.

 By definition, human-centered design is a creative approach to problem-solving.
 “It’s a process that starts with the people you’re designing for and ends with new solutions that are tailor-made to suit their needs,” says Ideo, a non-profit design studio.
 Effective design with compelling messaging drives leads and sales because it solves a problem.

 The AutoBrush tackles both.
 Parents have frustration with their kids and their child’s ability to not do it right (or at all).
 Kids have frustration with the entire tooth-brushing process.
 Traditional toothbrushes are not fun for kids, hence why they have kid-friendly designs to try to make it fun.
 AutoBrush takes it to the next level by making fun for kids to brush.
 And it’s improving their child’s brushing habits, which solves a problem for the parents (and their child’s dentist).

 To get clear on the difference, unique content is original content you create to share with your audience whereas curated content is existing content you find compelling to share with your audience.
 It’s important that you do both when running a successful social media campaign.

 Content creation is great because it puts your spin on the content.
 You control the voice and branding, you’re set apart as a thought leader, and it drives traffic and purchases when done right.
 But, it can be massively time-consuming and expensive.